satkar2001/NoteTakerLFT/README.md

 # NoteTakerLFT - Full-Stack Note Taking Application

-A modern note-taking application built with React, TypeScript, and Node.js that helps you create, organize, and manage your notes with a clean and minmal interface.
+A minimal but featureful Full Stack web application created using React, TypeScript, and Node.js that helps you create, organize, and manage your notes with a clean interface.

 ## What It Does